Body of Evidence (1993 film): Plot

 The elderly and wealthy Andrew Marsh dies from complications stemming from an erotic incident involving bondage and homemade pornography.
 The main suspect is his lover Rebecca Carlson who proclaims her innocence to lawyer Frank Dulaney.
 Initially believing her, Frank agrees to represent her.

 District Attorney Robert Garrett seeks to prove that Rebecca deliberately killed Marsh in bed to receive the $8 million he left her in his will.
-As the trial begins, Rebecca and Frank enter a sadomasochistic sexual relationship behind the back of Frank's unsuspecting wife, Sharon.
+As the trial begins, Rebecca and Frank enter a sadomasochistic sexual relationship behind the back of Frank's unsuspecting wife Sharon.
 During their first sexual encounter, Rebecca secures Frank's arms behind his back using his own belt and alternately pours hot wax and champagne on him before having sex.

-After an ex-lover of Rebecca's, Jeffrey Roston, testifies that he also had a heart condition, and both changed his will to favour Rebecca, and that she was sexually domineering and compelled him to engage in sexual activity with no regard to his health, describing an incident that clearly resonates with Frank's own experience, Frank attempts to end their affair.
+After an ex-lover of Rebecca's, Jeffrey Roston, testifies that he also had a heart condition, changed his will to favour Rebecca and that she was sexually domineering and compelled him to engage in sexual activity with no regard to his health, describing an incident that clearly resonates with Frank's own experience, Frank attempts to end their affair.

 Sharon confronts him about the affair having figured it out from a phone call with Rebecca as well as the strange marks on his body from the hot wax.
-Frank goes to Rebecca's home and accuses her of telling his wife about them (although Sharon says she worked it out from her tone alone).
-Rebecca taunts Frank, and he pushes her to the ground.
+Frank goes to Rebecca's home and accuses her of telling Sharon about them, although Sharon says she worked it out from her tone alone.
+Rebecca taunts Frank and he pushes her to the ground.
 Rebecca begins to masturbate on the floor in front of him.
-Rebecca pulls out handcuffs, Frank forcibly cuffs her hands instead, and forces anal sex upon her.
+Rebecca pulls out handcuffs, Frank forcibly cuffs her hands instead and forces anal sex upon her.
 Initially, she resists before appearing to enjoy the act.